-This section describes the procedure for configuring Communication Manager to work with MTS Allstream SIP Trunking.
-A SIP trunk is established between Communication Manager and Session Manager for use by signaling traffic to and from the service provider.
-It is assumed that the general installation of Communication Manager and the Avaya G450 Media Gateway has been previously completed and is not discussed here.
+This section describes the procedure for configuring Communication Manager for the Frontier SIP Trunking service.
+A SIP trunk is established between Communication Manager and Session Manager for use by signaling traffic to and from Frontier.
+It is assumed that the general installation of Communication Manager, the Avaya G450 Media Gateway and Session Manager has been previously completed and is not discussed here.